joaochioda/nft-project/README.md

 # nft-project

-This project was a personal project where I made an nft application from 0, all the code is in a private repository
+This project was a personal project where I made a nft application from 0, all the code is in a private repository

 ## Technologies ##